zhxsxuan/webpage/experience.md

 (PDEs).
 It mainly utilizes the methodology of Auxiliary Space Preconditioning (ASP) to construct efficient linear solvers.

+## Developer of PennSim/ParPennSim software (since 2013)
+PennSim is an oil and gas reservoir simulator developed for research purpose.
+It uses a general compositional formulation for the all the fluids and has included both black oil models and equation of state (EOS) compositional model.
+ParPennSim is a parallel reservoir simulator based on PennSim.
+In 2015,  ParPennSim was successfully implemented on the world’s No. 1 supercomputer (up to November 2015) [Tianhe-2](https://www.top500.org/lists/2015/11) to test several benchmark problems, which showed its robustness, efficiency and parallel scalability. (click [here](https://www.onepetro.org/conference-paper/SPE-175602-MS) for reference)

 ##[14th Copper Mountain Conference on Iterative Methods, Copper Mountain, Colorado, USA](http://grandmaster.colorado.edu/~copper/2016/)
 **Presentation:** *[A Unified Theory for Classical and Aggregation Based AMG](http://grandmaster.colorado.edu/~copper/2016/abstract/zhang_hongxuan_096859/)*